Why Bach to Rock is Great for Investors

 While we are a creative business, we pay close attention to analytics and unit-level economics and profitability.
 We’ve built our company to be a worthy brand that allows investors to give back to their communities, dramatically improve the lives of young people and explore the potential for a high rate of return on reasonable investments.

-Consider: Your initial investment for a Bach to Rock school will probably be between $360,000 to $505,000, according to our 2015 Franchise Disclosure Document (FDD).
+Consider: Your initial investment for a Bach to Rock school will probably be between $340,500 – $507,000, according to our 2016 Franchise Disclosure Document (FDD).
 Consider the following financial results attained from our affiliate-based and franchised schools.
-The average Bach to Rock location generated average sales of $646,444***.
-That’s an average annual EBITDA (Earnings Before Interest, Tax, Depreciation and Amortization) before rent of $245,937 during the 2015 calendar year, according to Item 19 in our FDD.
+The average Bach to Rock location opened 24+ months generated average sales of $655,966***.
 Rents vary by market, ranging from $2,500 a month to $8,000 a month.

 “I like the fact that Bach to Rock is a sustainable business.
 It’s rooted in an amenity for a specific community,” says Sameer Patel, who owns a Montessori school and built a Bach to Rock in Bristow, VA.
 “Bach to Rock might not work in every community, but I think it would be very successful in many communities.
 I base this on seeing the kinds of activities parents and families are seeking for their kids.